Asadul-Islam-Udoy/types-cyber-test-project/README.md

 # Simple Task of CyberCraft Bangladesh

 This is a sample application that demonstrates an task using the MERN stack with TypeScript.
-The application loads products a MongoDB database and displays them.
+The application loads contract information a MongoDB database and displays them.
 Users can send message to admin  with a PDF copy of each submitted data to md@nusaiba.com.bd

 # Getting Started